FastLSQ: Solving PDEs in One Shot via Fourier Features with Exact Analytical Derivatives: Introduction

 Figure~\ref{fig:architecture} illustrates the key architectural differences.
-Both PIELM and are one-shot solvers that reduce to a single least-squares call, so neither involves iterative training.
-The distinction lies entirely in how the operator matrix $\bA$ is assembled: PIELM evaluates $\calL[\tanh(\bW_j^\top \bx + b_j)]$ via automatic differentiation, while \fastlsq evaluates $\calL[\sin(\bW_j^\top \bx + b_j)]$ via a closed-form formula (\S\ref{sec:derivatives}).
-The practical consequences are: (1)~no autodiff overhead---the operator matrix is assembled without constructing or traversing any computational graph; (2)~superior spectral accuracy, with $10\times$ to $1000\times$ lower errors at equal feature counts (\S\ref{sec:experiments}); and (3)~deterministic output with no dependence on learning rate, optimizer state, or training schedule.
+Both PIELM and \fastlsq are one-shot solvers that reduce to a single least-squares call, so neither involves iterative training.
+The distinction lies in how the operator matrix $\bA$ is assembled: PIELM requires handwritten, problem-specific calculus for each PDE operator because $\tanh$ lacks a closed-form pattern, while \fastlsq uses a single operator-agnostic formula~\eqref{eq:cyclic} (\S\ref{sec:derivatives}).
+The practical consequences are: (1)~\textbf{operator-agnostic} assembly---one formula for any $\calL$, no manual derivation when changing PDEs; (2)~\textbf{superior spectral accuracy}, with $10\times$ to $1000\times$ lower errors at equal feature counts (\S\ref{sec:experiments}); (3)~\textbf{high-fidelity gradient accuracy}---because derivatives of a sinusoidal basis are just phase-shifted sinusoids scaled by $\calO(\sigma)$, gradient errors remain tightly bounded (within one order of magnitude of value errors; \S\ref{sec:gradient_accuracy}); (4)~\textbf{learnable bandwidth}---$\sigma$ can be made differentiable for inverse problems (Appendix~\ref{app:learnable}); and (5)~a rich set of \textbf{trigonometric symmetries} (eigenfunction property, orthogonality, product-to-sum) underpins both linear and nonlinear PDE solving (Appendix~\ref{app:symmetries}).